-During 2020, the City of Sylvester water system was sampled and analyzed for bacteriological content, nitrate-nitrite, TTHMs and, HAA5s.
+During 2023, the City of Sylvester water system was sampled and analyzed for bacteriological content, nitrate-nitrite, TTHMs, and HAA5s.
 All detected contaminants are delineated in the accompanying charts.
-Any constituents not listed in the accompanying charts had results less than the detection limits and/or maximum contaminant levels.
-The City of Sylvester did not have any water quality violations during the 2020 monitoring period; however, in April 2020, Coliforms were found in more samples than allowed and this was a warning of potential problems.
-Coliforms are bacteria naturally present in the environment and are used as an indicator that other, potentially harmful, bacterial may be present.
-A Level 1 Assessment was performed to identify potential problems and determine the cause for the presence of total coliform bacteria.
-It was concluded that the positive samples were likely due to low disinfectant residual at the sampling point.
-Once this issue was corrected, all subsequent samples tested negative for the presence of Total coliform.
+Any contaminants not listed in the accompanying charts had results less than the detection limits and/or maximum contaminant levels.
+The City of Sylvester did not have any water quality violations during the 2023 monitoring period.